random82/blog/_posts/2016-06-05-angular2-with-aspnetcore.md

 ## Create new ASP.NET Core MVC application

+Create a new ASP.NET Core Web Application project using Visual Studio

 ![Create new project with Visual Studio](../img/Angular2-CreateProject.PNG)

+Select Web Application template

 ![Select Web Application](../img/Angular2-CreateProject2.PNG)

+You should be able to see a similar folder structure being created.
+I will use this folder structure to add and deploy an Angular2 application.

 ![Web Application - default folder structure](../img/Angular2-DefaultFolders.PNG)

 ## Modify gulpfile.js in the project folder

+Angular2 Quickstart recommends using NPM to manage Angular libraries.
+I'm going to stick with it.
+However, ASP.NET Core application we just created stores front end inside **wwwroot** folder.
+I'm going to keep it this way and use **Gulp** to move dependencies around

 ### Add npm folders to gulpfile

+Inside **gulpfile.js** you fill find paths variable.
+We have to modify it to keep source and destination folders of our new dependencies.

 ```javascript
 var paths = {